Organizations we support

 The OpenBSD Foundation is a Canadian not-for-profit corporation which exists to support OpenBSD and related projects such as OpenSSH, OpenBGPD, OpenNTPD, OpenSMTPD, LibreSSL, mandoc and rpki-client.

-OpenUK is not for profit industry organisation and advocacy body which promotes businesses, projects and people who use and develop open source software, open source hardware, and open data in the UK.
+OpenUK is a not-for-profit industry organisation and advocacy body which promotes businesses, projects, and people who use and develop open source software, open source hardware, and open data in the UK.

 The Open Source Lab, in partnership with the School of Electrical Engineering and Computer Science at Oregon State University, provides hosting for hundreds of open source projects.

 The OWASP® ModSecurity Core Rule Set (CRS) is a set of generic attack detection rules for use with ModSecurity or compatible web application firewalls.
 The CRS aims to protect web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.
 The CRS provides protection against many common attack categories.

 PyCon is the largest annual gathering for the community that uses and develops the open source Python programming language.
 PyCon is organized by and for the Python community.
 Through PyCon, the Python Software Foundation advances its mission of growing the international community of Python programmers.